trustthevote/Rocky/doc/deployment.md

 indicated in `.ruby-version`), set up a gemset (the gemset indicated in `.ruby-gemset`), install passenger into that gemset, and run the passenger-install-apache2-module script.

+After deploy:setup is run, the heroku UI app should have a scheduler task added to run the task `utility:process_ui_records`.

 ### b.
 Deploy (various symlinks)